Skip to content

 Definition

 A Template Provider is the Stratum V2 component that constructs candidate block templates from a node's mempool and serves them to mining software.
 It is the source of truth about what a block could contain, and in a self-hosted setup it runs as part of, or directly alongside, the miner's own Bitcoin full node.
-Running your own Template Provider is what makes genuine transaction selection possible rather than trusting a remote pool's idea of which transactions belong in the block.
+Running your own Template Provider is what makes genuine transaction selection possible: instead of trusting a remote pool's idea of which transactions belong in the next block, your node builds the template from your own mempool, under your own policy.

 What it produces